 Combine these two pieces of wisdom and you have an undeniable truth: reading is an exercise that enriches our minds and our lives and the way we think, feel, and behave.
 It allows us to gather an assortment of dots, but more importantly, to connect those dots to expand our knowledge.

 It’s easy to gravitate towards the comfortable, familiar reads.
 Reading is an exercise in thinking, and to get better at it, it’s important we go beyond our comfort zone and tackle more difficult subjects that seemingly have no relevance.
 The challenge lies in connecting these seemingly unrelated topics, cross-pollinating ideas and concepts, to reach a new understanding about ourselves and the world.

 It is through this exercise that we gain new ideas and insights about what we’re doing and, ultimately, how we can do it better.

-Below is a subjective take on the books that I feel are timeless and helpful in both your personal and professional endeavors.
+Below is a subjective take on the books I feel are timeless and helpful in both your personal and professional endeavors.

 1. Meditations by Marcus Aurelius (Gregory Hays translation)

 Marcus Aurelius, a ruler of the Roman Empire, wrote in his journal during his time at war—a meditation where he reminded himself of all his principles and past teachings.
 Stoicism is a school of philosophy that teaches us how to deal with the obstacles we face in our lives.

 As a leader, you will undoubtedly deal with a barrage of negative emotions and roadblocks, both internal and external.
 They can cripple us, but what Stoicism teaches is that they can also be a profound advantage.